microsoft/OpenSourceLabs/PublishingGuidelines/README.md

 As a team member you have access to create a new lab by cloning this repository and following the **Storage Conventions** for the lab.

-The initial skeleton of the lab should include the `skeleton/template.md` template file and the `LICENSE` file.
+The initial skeleton of the lab should include the `skeleton/README.md` template file and the `skeleton/LICENSE` file.

 ## Git repository best practices